 - Competitive research awards have more than quadrupled since 1995, the year OHSU became a public corporation.

-- In 2016, OHSU disclosed 151 new innovations, filed 165 patient applications, completed 422 material transfer agreements, had 73 license and option agreements on OHSU technology and 178 non-disclosure agreements with private industry and other partners.
+- In 2016, OHSU disclosed 151 new innovations, filed 165 patent applications, completed 422 material transfer agreements, had 73 license and option agreements on OHSU technology and 178 non-disclosure agreements with private industry and other partners.
 In the same time period, OHSU fostered the formation of six new startup companies.
 OHSU has helped to create 59 companies since 1994.

 - OHSU ranks No. 35 on the Reuters 100: The World's most Innovative Universities 2016.